 International sales and shipping

-I ship to any country not on the US Postal Service Prohibited List.
+country not on the US Postal Service Prohibited List.
+Except Russia and

-Typically, Shipping & Handling for cranks and cotter presses is $28 to Canada and $37 to everywhere else.
+Typically, Shipping & Handling for fixed cup tools and/or cotter presses is $29 to Canada and $39 to everywhere else.

 I only accept payment on international sales by PayPal but you can pay a PayPal invoice with a credit card.
 Once we determine what you need, I will send you a PayPal invoice.
 The invoice will include a 1.5% surcharge to cover PayPal's "Cross Border" currency conversion fee.